kapouer/matchdom/README.md

 The name parameter is optional as for attr:name (which is called by this filter).

-This filter merges a value that is part of an url attribute, into a target attribute with the following rules:
+This filter builds a url attribute from a template and merges it into a target attribute.

-- if url has no pathname, prepend pathname of target attribute if any
+- replace target pathname by url pathname
-- if url has no query, append the query of target attribute if any
-- if url has both, overwrite target attribute
+- merge target query with url query

 ### magnet:selector